CyberNika/v-contextmenu/README_en.md

 ## Theme

-There are two themes，see [VContextmenu](./docs/usage-en.md#vcontextmenu) for more details.
+There are three themes，see [VContextmenu](./docs/usage-en.md#vcontextmenu) for more details.

 **Default**